Shimongwe volunteers Amy and Allison get up close to cheetah!

 Phinda Game Reserve has a research team looking at various aspects of southern African wildlife.
-On top of small mammal surveys, and white rhino monitoring, the research team at Phinda also assist in contraceptive programmes for lions and elephants as an ethical alternative to culling.
-They are also involved with cheetah and leopard monitoring, which includes tracking and darting individuals for data collection.
-All of the work – both research and veterinary – that occurs within Phinda Game Reserve is necessary for the conservation of southern Africa’s wildlife, and depends on hard-working volunteers to get involved.
+The research team at Phinda also assists in contraceptive programmes for lions and elephants as an ethical alternative to culling.
+They are also involved with cheetah, rhino, elephant, and leopard monitoring, which includes tracking and darting individuals for data collection.
+All of the work – both research and veterinary – that occurs within Phinda Game Reserve is necessary for the conservation of southern Africa’s wildlife which depends on hard-working volunteers.